AssassinMaeve/C-Sharp/README.md

 # 📘 C# Project – MSc Software Technology

+## 📌 Status

+🚧 This project is currently under development.
+New features, updates, and documentation will be added progressively.

+---

 ## 📌 Overview

 This project is developed as part of the **MSc in Software Technology** program.
 It demonstrates practical implementation of **C# programming concepts** using **Microsoft Visual Studio** and the **.NET framework**.